gmc-code/PC-app-development/docs/tk_widget_interactions/counter_floats.rst

    - When you click the `+` button, the `increment_value` function is called.
    - Inside `increment_value`:
-     - It retrieves the current value from `int_var`.
+     - It retrieves the current value from `float_var`.
-     - It increments this value by `1`.
+     - It increments this value by `0.1`.
+     - The result is rounded to one decimal place to avoid floating-point precision issues.
-     - The `int_var` is updated with the new value, which immediately updates the displayed label text.
+     - The `float_var` is updated with the new value, which immediately updates the displayed label text.

 5. **Hold-to-Increment**